3.3.2 Domestic Abuse

 - Consider whether a domestic abuse risk assessment (DASH) should be undertaken - always use DASH Risk Assessment Tool where the abuse is recent (an incident has taken place within the three months) and/or ongoing, even if the perpetrator has left the family home or did not live with the victim - see Section 7.5, Undertaking a DASH Risk Assessment for more information;

-- Haven are commissioned as part of the Strengthening Families Domestic Abuse programme to provide support to children and young people affected by domestic abuse and can also offer support to other children and young people via one to one and group work.
+- Haven are commissioned to provide support to children and young people affected by domestic abuse and can also offer support to other children and young people via one to one and group work.

 When assessing harm to children or young people experiencing domestic abuse, the following questions should be considered (these will form key elements of the DASH Risk Assessment outlined in Section 7.5, Undertaking a DASH Risk Assessment).